 Yet, Lowell Observatory became ground zero for mapping the moon, thanks to the famed Clark Telescope, which was built in 1896.
 Working around-the-clock for a decade, groups of airbrush artists and scientists used the telescope to look at the topography of the moon and draw beautifully detailed maps of the moon’s surface.

 These maps proved critical to assisting in the astronauts in deciding where to land on the moon, says Kevin Schindler, Lowell Observatory’s historian.

 Visit Lowell Observatory Today

-On Oct.
-5, 2019, the Giovale Open Deck Observatory opened, which is a public observing plaza featuring six advanced telescopes for viewers to see star clusters, galaxies and more.
+The Giovale Open Deck Observatory opened opened in 2019, which is a public observing plaza featuring six advanced telescopes for viewers to see star clusters, galaxies and more.

 You also can view the moon’s craters and sometimes see Saturn’s rings through the 32-foot-long Clark Telescope.
 The telescopes are housed in a variety of interesting buildings that pop up like giant mushrooms from the ponderosa forest floor.

 “Of all the traditional nine planets, only Pluto was discovered in this country, so it’s a neat piece not only of scientific history but American history,” says Schindler.

 How Pluto Was Discovered